Katharine Brack is an associate with Pape Salter Teillet LLP and specializes in Indigenous rights law.

 Katharine received her JD from Osgoode Hall Law School, where she participated in the Intensive Program in Aboriginal Lands, Resources and Governments, completing an internship focusing on modern treaty implementation.
 Katharine has also worked as a research assistant in the area of Indigenous title, and organized several public events on Indigenous issues in Canada.

-Katharine is called to the bar in British Columbia and Ontario.
+Katharine is called to the bar in Alberta, British Columbia, the Northwest Territories and Ontario.